Borough Food Cooperative-Fight Food Costs, Fighting Food Waste

 We have developed a service which allows our customers to shop with autonomy, dignity and choice during these financially uncertain times.

 It is our mission to deliver a sustainable service that adapts to the needs of our members and our next step is to develop a space where our community can come together to shop, meet, eat and learn.
-We envision a cafe where volunteer chefs can come and create community meals using the food donations we have.
+Alongside the shop, we envision a community cafe where chefs can come and create community meals using the food donations we have.
 This would operate as a Pay as you Wish service.
+We also plan on offering free cooking classes to our members.

-We rely almost entirely on a team of loyal, hardworking volunteers.
+We are a volunteer-operated project which relies on the hard work, dedication and kindness of our team of 70.
 These amazing people stock the shop, greet and serve our customers and donate their free time to supporting our work.
+In 2024, our volunteers put in over 5000 hours of time and hard work.

-We regularly host Corporate Volunteers teams to give our neighbours in the business community an opportunity to "give back"
+We also regularly host local business teams to give our neighbours in the business community an opportunity to "give back"

 A recent corporate volunteer said